NCAR/lrose-core/docs/README_binary_linux.md

   /usr/local/lrose/bin
 ```

-You can specify where to perform the install (on Linux only):
+You can specify where to perform the install:

 ```
   ./install_bin_release.py --prefix ~/lrose